needle-mirror/com.unity.entities/Documentation~/ecs_core.md

 ECS does not store the entities that are in a chunk in a specific order.
 When an entity is created or changed to a new archetype, ECS puts it into the first chunk that stores the archetype, and that has space.
 Chunks remain tightly packed, however; when an entity is removed from an archetype, ECS moves the components of the last entity in the chunk into the newly vacated slots in the component arrays.

+> [!NOTE]
-**Note:** The values of shared components in an archetype also determine which entities are stored in which chunk.
+> The values of shared components in an archetype also determine which entities are stored in which chunk.
 All of the entities in a given chunk have the exact same values for any shared components.
 If you change the value of any field in a shared component, the modified entity moves to a different chunk, just as it would if you changed that entity's archetype.
 A new chunk is allocated, if necessary.

 Use shared components to group entities within an archetype when it is more efficient to process them together.
 For example, the Hybrid Renderer defines its [RenderMesh component] to achieve this.